-Last Updated: Fisher Price Rock ‘n Play sleeper has been on a roll lately, appearing on TLC’s new reality show OutDaughtered.
+The Fisher Price Rock ‘n Play sleeper is the ever-popular inclined sleeper, thanks in part to reality TV.
+Most recently, the Rock ‘n Play starred on TLC’s new reality show OutDaughtered.
 A recent episode featured their five baby girls sleeping in a row of—you guessed it—Fisher Price Rock ‘n Play sleepers:

-As a result of this and other publicity, this Fisher Price sleeper is reaching cult status—women are whispering about it in the aisles of Babies R Us as a “miracle worker” that enables babies to sleep.
-And the Fisher Price Rock ‘N Play occupies FIVE slots of the top 10 best-sellers in Amazon’s “bouncer” category.
+As a result of this and other publicity, this Fisher Price sleeper is reaching cult status—women are whispering about it in the aisles of baby stores, calling it a “miracle worker” that enables babies to sleep.
+And the Fisher Price Rock ‘N Play occupies most of the best-seller list in Amazon’s “bouncer” category.

 So what exactly is the Fisher Price Rock ‘n Play sleeper?
 And why is it controversial?